Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 refNumber := 1;
 ```

-When you try to assign a number to this reference, you get a page fault, because `refNumber` doesn't actually refer to anything.
+When you try to assign a number to this reference, you get a page fault, because `refNumber` doesn't refer to anything.

 {% picture 2022-page-fault/reference_page_fault.png %}